Islandora/documentation/docs/installation/manual/installing_fedora_syn_and_blazegraph.md

 ```
 sudo wget -P /opt/tomcat/lib SYN_JAR_URL
 # Ensure the library has the correct permissions.
-sudo chown tomcat:tomcat /opt/tomcat/lib/*.jar
+sudo chown -R tomcat:tomcat /opt/tomcat/lib
-sudo chmod 640 /opt/tomcat/lib/*.jar
+sudo chmod -R 640 /opt/tomcat/lib
 ```
-- `SYN_JAR_URL`: The latest stable release of the Syn JAR from the releases page.
+- `SYN_JAR_URL`: The latest stable release of the Syn JAR from the [releases page](https://github.com/Islandora/Syn/releases).
 Specifically, the JAR compiled as `-all.jar` is required.

 ### Generating an SSL Key for Syn